What are Young Writers Programs?

 Since 2002, the Hudson Valley Writing Project has provided literacy enrichment programs to give children and teens opportunities to write and learn in welcoming, supportive settings.
 HVWP celebrates the power of writing.
 Writing allows young people to explore who they are, where they are, and what they care about.

-Will classes take place online this summer?
+Will classes take place online or in person this year?

 What do online/remote programs look like?